vippsas/vipps-login-api/vipps-login-api-quick-start.md

 ## Before you begin

+Use the Login API to confirm your identity through the log-in process.

-This document covers the quick steps for getting started with the Userinfo API.
+This document covers the quick steps for getting started with the Login API.
 You must have already signed up as an organization with Vipps MobilePay and have your test credentials from the merchant portal, as described in the [Getting started guide](/docs/getting-started).